U.S. Weekly Jobless Claims Unexpectedly Fall to 1.19 Million, Lowest Level of Coronavirus Pandemic

-New claims for unemployment benefits rose to 1.442 million last week, data from the Department of Labor showed Thursday.
+New claims for unemployment benefits declined by 249,000 to 1.186 million last week, data from the Department of Labor showed Thursday.

-This is the 21st consecutive week of initial claims above 1 million.
-Prior to the onset of the pandemic in March, initial claims had never risen as high as 700,000.
+This is the 20th consecutive week of initial claims above 1 million but it was much better than expected.
 Economists had forecast 1.442 new claims, a slight increase from the previous week.
 The prior week was revised up by 1,000 to 1.435 million.

 Claims hit a record 6.87 million for the week of March 27.
 Until two weeks ago, each subsequent week has seen claims decline.
 In last week’s report, based on the previous week’s labor market, claims actually rose.
 That was seen as a signal that the labor market could be stalling as infection rates surged higher in many parts of the country.

 The unexpected decline appears to indicate a subsequent strengthening at the end of July, despite many businesses and states rolling back or delaying reopening plans.
-Reports in August, including Friday’s much anticipated jobs report for July, will paint a clearer picture of the health of the labor market.
+Reports in August, including Friday’s much-anticipated jobs report for July, will paint a clearer picture of the health of the labor market.

 Jobless claims can create a distorted picture of the labor market because they measure only job losses and not gains.
 Despite over one million new claims, continuing claims during the week ending July 18 fell to 16,107,000, a decrease of 844,000 from the previous week’s revised level.
 The previous week’s figures were revised down by 67,000 from 17,018,000 to 16,951,000.
 These figures are reported with a week’s lag.

-The advance seasonally adjusted insured unemployment rate was 11.0 percent for the week ending July 25, a decline of 0.6 percentage point from the previous week’s unrevised rate.
+The insured unemployment rate was 11.0 percent for the week ending July 25, a decline of 0.6 percentage points from the previous week’s unrevised rate.
 This is calculated on a different basis than the unemployment rate that will be reported in tomorrow’s employment report.
 That rate includes all those looking for work rather than just those collecting unemployment insurance.

 The federal government had been chipping in an extra $600 a week to state unemployment benefits, making the program much more generous than is typical.
 That federal enhancement expired at the end of July.
 Lawmakers are currently negotiating whether to restore some level of enhancement, with some Republicans arguing that the additional amount should be cut to eliminate a disincentive to work that could be keeping unemployment levels artificially high.